dhruvd22/data_generator/README.md

 # data_generator

-**LLM-ready SQL data generator.** That automatically drives through various phases as per config.yaml and generates NL to PostgreSQL datasets plus anonymised result rows.
+**LLM-ready SQL data generator.** That automatically drives through various phases as per config.yaml and generates NL to PostgreSQL datasets.
+Each dataset entry contains only the natural language question and the validated SQL.
 The pipeline guards budget via an
 OpenAI cost tracker and modular phases that you can swap out or extend.
 Use it to produce high quality NL ⇢ SQL ⇢ answer triples for training or evaluation.